Download the PHP package react/dns without Composer

 The recommended way to install this library is through Composer.
 New to Composer?

-This project follows SemVer.
-This will install the latest supported version:
+Once released, this project will follow SemVer.
+At the moment, this will install the latest development version:

 See also the CHANGELOG for details about version upgrades.

-This project aims to run on any platform and thus does not require any PHP extensions and supports running on legacy PHP 5.3 through current PHP 8+ and HHVM.
+This project aims to run on any platform and thus does not require any PHP extensions and supports running on PHP 7.1 through current PHP 8+.
 It's highly recommended to use the latest supported PHP version for this project.

 Tests